International Relations – Friends of Amal Association

-The Amal educational network (est. 1928) is a leading school network in Israel, with 128 educational institutions across the country, including high schools, junior high schools and colleges, with a total enrollment of over 40,000 students.
+The Amal educational network (est. 1928) is a leading player in the Israeli education system, with 120 educational institutions across the country, including high schools, junior high schools and colleges, with a total enrollment of over 40,000 students.
 A driving force in entrepreneurship, innovation, and excellence, Amal is at the forefront scientific and technological innovation.
 Each year tens of thousands of students in all over the country – enjoy equal opportunity to acquire the knowledge and skills needed to integrate into the employment world of tomorrow.
 Amal provides an educational-academic framework with an emphasis on technology, the sciences and the arts for all strata of the population from high-achieving young people of Israel’s elite to young people who are at risk.
 Our network is motivated by a vision of innovation and entrepreneurship, and we are constantly developing and experimenting with new tools, pedagogies and practices such as:

 Project-Based Learning – PBL

 This is a pedagogic program, which started at the Amal network this year.
 This involves project-based investigative learning in a high-tech-high spirit (HTH).

 During this year, learning through Investigation was implemented in 8 schools and this also led to a change in external examinations.